 Table of Contents

-Africa is home to some of the world’s most impressive and diverse mountain ranges.
-These towering peaks not only define the continent’s landscape but also support unique ecosystems that sustain a wide variety of plant and animal life.
-In this article, we explore the top 15 highest mountains in Africa and the distinct ecosystems they host.
+Africa is home to some of the world's most impressive and diverse mountain ranges, each offering breathtaking landscapes and rich biodiversity.
+These towering peaks not only define the continent's geology but also create microclimates and unique ecosystems that sustain a wide variety of plant and animal life.
+From tropical rainforests and bamboo zones to alpine deserts and glaciers, Africa's highest mountains are ecological treasures that support endemic species found nowhere else on Earth.
+In this article, we explore the top 15 highest mountains in Africa, delving into their unique ecosystems, geological features, and the vital roles they play in biodiversity conservation and local communities.

 1. Mount Kilimanjaro, Tanzania